letsencrypt/website/content/en/docs/staging-environment.md

 # Staging Certificate Hierarchy

 The staging environment has a certificate hierarchy that [mimics production](/certificates).
+The names have been modified with a prefix of (STAGING) and unique name to make them clearly distinct from their production counterparts.

 ## Root CAs